-Figure 42.
+Figure 40.
 Data Retrieval With the DRDY MODE Bit = 1 (Enabled)

-Figure 43.
+Figure 41.
 DOUT/DRDY Forced High After Retrieving the Conversion Result

-Figure 44.
+Figure 42.
 DOUT/DRDY Forced High After Reading Register Data

-9.5.1.6 SPI Reset
+8.5.1.6 SPI Reset

 SPI communication is reset in several ways.
-To reset the serial interface (without resetting the registers or the digital filter), the $\overline{\text{CS}}$ pin can be pulled high.
-Taking the $\overline{\text{RESET}}$ pin low resets the serial interface along with all the other digital functions.
-This also returns all registers to their default values and start a new conversion.
+To reset the serial interface (without resetting the registers or the digital filter), the \overline{CS} pin can be pulled high.
+Taking the \overline{RESET} pin low resets the serial interface along with all the other digital functions.
+This process also returns all registers to the default values and starts a new conversion.

 In systems where $\overline{\text{CS}}$ is tied low permanently, register writes must always be fully completed in 8-bit increments.
 If a glitch on SCLK disrupts SPI communications, commands are not recognized by the device.
-The device implements a timeout function for all listed commands in the event that data are corrupted and the $\overline{\text{CS}}$ pin is permanently tied low.
+The device implements a timeout function for all listed commands in the Commands section in the event that data are corrupted and the $\overline{\text{CS}}$ pin is permanently tied low.
 The SPI timeout resets the interface if idle for 64 conversion cycles.